On complexity of restricted fragments of Decision DNNF: Introduction

 \begin{openq} Are there a function $f$ and a constant $a$ so that a \textsc{cnf} of incidence treewidth at most $k$ can be represented as a Decision \textsc{dnnf} of size at most $f(k) \cdot n^a$? \end{openq}

-To understand the reason of difficulty of Open Question \ref{mainopen1}, it is convenient to view Decision \textsc{dnnf}s as \emph{Free Binary Decision Diagrams} (\textsc{fbdd}s) equipped with $\wedge_d$ gates \cite{BeameDNNF}.
+To understand the reason of difficulty of Open Question \ref{mainopen1}, it is convenient to view Decision \textsc{dnnf}s as \emph{Free Binary Decision Diagrams} (\textsc{fbdd}s) equipped with $\wedge_d$-nodes \cite{BeameDNNF}.
 Throughout this paper, we will refer to this equivalent representation as $\wedge_d$-\textsc{fbdd}.
-This representation restricts the role of $\vee$ gates only to the representation of \emph{Shannon expansion}.
-That is each $\vee$ gate is associated with a variable and represents a function $(x \wedge f) \vee (\neg x \wedge g)$ where $f$ and $g$ are some Boolean functions not depending on $x$.
-This restriction enables an easy guess of the variables of variables but it is not clear how to handle the guessing of satisfaction/non-satisfaction of clauses.
+This representation clearly illustrates that the $\vee$-gates of Decision \textsc{dnnf} are only capable to `guess' the value of variables associated with them.
+However, it is not clear how to handle the guessing of satisfaction/non-satisfaction of clauses.

 The \emph{main objective} of the research presented in this paper is to make a progress towards resolution of Open Question \ref{mainopen1}.
-Before presenting our results, we state reasons why the question is important to resolve.
+In the next subsection of the Introduction, we state our results, the motivation is discussed in Subsection \ref{subsec:motiv}, the structure of the rest of the paper is discussed in Subsection \ref{subsec:struc}.